A hospital based study of socio-demographic profile, pattern of substance abuse and criminality in patients of Opioid Use Disorder.

 Objective: The aims of this study were to find out the socio-demographic profile, pattern of substance abuse and criminality in Opioid Use Disorder patients.

-Material and Methods: 106 diagnosed patients of Opioid Use Disorder registered at the Opioid Substitution Therapy Centre, Department of Psychiatry, Swaroop Rani Nehru Hospital, associated with Moti Lal Nehru Medical College, Prayagraj, were included.
+Subjects and Methods: 106 diagnosed patients of Opioid Use Disorder registered at the Opioid Substitution Therapy Centre, Department of Psychiatry, Swaroop Rani Nehru Hospital, associated with Moti Lal Nehru Medical College, Prayagraj, were included.
 All patients were interviewed according to a semi‑structured questionnaire prepared for the purpose of collection of information regarding pattern of Opioid abuse.

 Results: In the study population, out of 106 cases, majority of the cases were married, skilled worker, illiterate.
 Most common route of administration was combinational route (Intravenous and Inhalational).
 Cannabis was found to be the most common substance used prior to initiation of Opioid abuse.
 20-29 years age group was found to be the most vulnerable age group for initiation of Opioid abuse and commission of crime.